FAA denied SpaceX a safety waiver. Its Starship SN8 rocket launched anyway

 On Dec.
 9, 2020, SpaceX sent one of its Starship Mars rocket prototypes, dubbed SN8, on a high-altitude test flight for the first time.
-The successful launch and flight ended with a dramatic and explosive hard landing, which Elon Musk had warned might be the ultimate outcome ahead of time.
+The successful launch and flight ended with a dramatic and explosive hard landing, which Elon Musk had warned ahead of time might be the outcome.

 On Tuesday, we learned the whole scene came in defiance of the Federal Aviation Administration, the US regulatory agency that oversees much of commercial space activity and licenses SpaceX's Starship prototypes to operate in American airspace.